allegro/turnilo/docs/security.md

 ### Row level access

-A Pivot dataSource can define a `subsetFilter` that is a boolean Plywood filter clause that will be silently applied to all queries made to that data source.
+A Pivot dataSource can define a `subsetFilter` that is a boolean Plywood filter clause that will be silently applied to all queries made to that data cube.
-For example if you wanted your users to only see the data for "United States" you could add `subsetFilter: $country == "United States"` to the data source definition.
+For example if you wanted your users to only see the data for "United States" you could add `subsetFilter: $country == "United States"` to the data cube definition.

 ## Authentication